Non-energy Emissions from Industry

 1. The main upfront (capital expenditure or “capex”) cost of producing green hydrogen is the cost of electrolyzers.
 This is a technology on a learning curve, which means that the cost per unit declines at a fixed rate with every doubling of capacity.
 Until recently, the market for hydrogen electrolyzers was small and growing slowly, so prices were decreasing slowly.
 But in the last two years, governments and companies around the world have announced massive investments in green hydrogen production – so that the market is now set to grow 6000% by 2031.
 This will drive the cost of electrolyzers down the learning curve at unprecedented speeds.

-1. The Russian invasion of Ukraine has increased the price of methane dramatically in many parts of the world – and by a full 700% in Europe.
-This means that “grey hydrogen” produced from methane is no longer a bargain.
-Even if methane prices come down, it will also a reminder that fossil fuel prices are volatile and unpredictable in a way that electricity from renewable sources is not.
+1. The Russian invasion of Ukraine increased the price of methane dramatically in many parts of the world – and by a full 700% in Europe.
+The price has since come back down; but while it was high, hydrogen produced from methane was no longer a bargain.
+Even now that methane prices have come down, this episode was a powerful reminder that fossil fuel prices are volatile and unpredictable in a way that electricity from renewable sources is not.

-Electrolysis is not the only possible path to decarbonizing hydrogen.
+Electrolysis is not the only possible way to make hydrogen with lower GHG emissions.
 One alternative is to produce hydrogen from methane with steam methane reformation, but then to capture most of the resulting CO2 and pump it into geological formations where it can be permanently stored.
 (See our discussion of Carbon Capture, Utilization and Storage, or CCUS, in the page on Energy Use in Industry.)
-Such so-called “blue” hydrogen has been heavily promoted by the oil and gas industry as a low-carbon bridge, until green hydrogen becomes affordable.
-However, as the war in Ukraine has driven up the price of methane, the window of time in which it might be significantly cheaper than green hydrogen has begun to close
+This process will never be zero-carbon, because uncombusted methane always leaks when it is extracted, compressed, and transported – and this “fugitive methane” is an extremely powerful greenhouse gas.
+The oil and gas industry has nonetheless heavily promoted so-called “blue” hydrogen made in this way as a lower-carbon bridge, until green hydrogen becomes affordable.
+However, when the war in Ukraine drove up the price of methane, it showed that the window of time in which hydrogen from methane is consistently the cheapest option has already begun to close

-One more promising pathway, currently being developed by a startup called Monolith Materials, is methane pyrolysis.
+Another pathway, currently being developed by a startup called Monolith Materials, is methane pyrolysis.
 Renewable electricity is used to heat methane gas to a very high temperature in the absence of oxygen.
 The high temperature splits the hydrogen in the methane from the carbon.
 Because there is no oxygen present for the carbon to bond with, no CO2 is formed; instead, the carbon becomes an inert solid called “carbon black,” which is a crucial component in tires, ink, and other products, and which is currently produced through a dirty, heavily polluting process.
-This way of making hydrogen is close to zero-carbon.
-In principle, the process could be carbon negative if enough biomethane (methane made by decaying organic matter) could be sourced to use as a feedstock, in place of fossil methane gas.
+While upstream emissions of fugitive methane mean that this process is not as clean as green hydrogen, it is far cleaner than alternative ways of producing the 1.5 million tons of carbon black that the world uses each year.
+And in principle, the process could be carbon negative if enough biomethane (methane made by decaying organic matter) could be sourced to use as a feedstock, in place of fossil methane gas.
 In that case, the carbon atoms in the carbon black would come from biomethane that would otherwise have warmed the atmosphere.
+(There is not enough biomethane to substitute for fossil methane in most applications – but there could be enough to use in a few, hard-to-abate applications, like carbon-black production.)

 Listen to this My Climate Journey podcast interview with Rob Hanson, co-founder of Monolith Materials